mosaicml/composer/docs/source/trainer/checkpointing.rst

 Resume training
 ---------------

-To resumse training from a previous checkpoint, pass the checkpoint file path to the :class:`.Trainer` with the ``load_path`` argument.
+To resume training from a previous checkpoint, pass the checkpoint file path to the :class:`.Trainer` with the ``load_path`` argument.
 This should be an absolute path.